This tutorial covers a relatively broad and previously underdocumented topic in the Haskell ecosystem. In particular, goals of this tutorial are:

 flushing for more details.)

-Continuing with our ongoing example, let's look at how to write an allocation function that closes two files:
+Continuing with our ongoing example, let's look at how to write a cleanup function that closes two files:

 close2Files (h1, h2) = closeFile h1 `finally` closeFile h2